MichaelSMcIntyre/wichFinder/README.md

 # wichFinder

-wichFinder is a client-facing sandwich resturant location web-portal.
-Designed for mobile and desktop borwser use solving the problem of over abundence of choises when looking for the best sandwich resturants in any given location.
-Utilizing a postGres database to make goe based queries off the users location and preferances.
-Having a hidden database managment freatures making it convient for administation to add/remove and update the database while maintaing a high level of secuirty for non-admin users.
+wichFinder is a client-facing sandwich restaurant location web-portal.
+Designed for mobile and desktop browser use solving the problem of over abundance of choices when looking for the best sandwich restaurants in any given location.
+Utilizing a postGres database to make goe based queries off the users location and preferences.
+Having hidden database management features makes it convenient for administration to add/remove and update the database while maintaining a high level of security for non-admin users.

 <p align="center">
   <img alt="app demo" src="./demo.gif">
 </p>

+## Header

+Implemented Autocomplete from react-google-maps API to update coordinates for the geo queries and map UI centerpoint.

+## List

+Designed to show restaurant information based on database results.
+Using a vertical card display similar to many other popular map based web apps.

-## Available Scripts
+## Map

-In the project directory, you can run:
+Featuring a custom styled map to match website colors.
+Shows locations of restaurants in a card format.

 ### Technologies used: